Embraer C-390 Millennium

 The Embraer C-390 Millennium is a medium-size, twin-engine, jet-powered military transport aircraft designed and produced by the Brazilian aerospace manufacturer Embraer.
 It is the heaviest aircraft the company has constructed to date.

 Work on the project began at Embraer during the mid-2000s, with early efforts centred around a conceptual derivative of the E190 jetliner of a similar size to the Lockheed C-130 Hercules.
-The company was keen to use pure jet propulsion, instead of turboprops.
-Support for the venture was forthcoming from both the Brazilian Government and the Brazilian Air Force; in May 2008, the government invested R$800 million (US$440M) in the project's development.
-On 14 April 2009, Embraer was issued a $1.5 billion contract for two prototypes.
+The company was keen to use turbofan jet engines, instead of turboprops.
+Support for the venture was forthcoming from both the Brazilian government and the Brazilian Air Force.
+In May 2008, the government invested R$800 million (US$440M) in the project's development.
+In April 2009, Embraer was issued a $1.5 billion contract for two prototypes.
+The aircraft was initially designated C-390 before changing to KC-390 in early 2011.
 At the 2011 Paris Air Show, Embraer announced plans to launch a stretched version of the aircraft as a civilian freighter.
-Partnerships were promptly formed with various other aerospace companies on the programme, including ENAER, OGMA, and Boeing.
-A joint venture with Boeing was announced in November 2019, but was quickly fell apart within six months.
+Partnerships were promptly formed with various other aerospace companies on the programme, including FAdeA, ENAER, OGMA, and Boeing.
+A joint venture with Boeing was announced in November 2019, but quickly fell apart within six months.
 Major subcontractors in the aircraft's manufacturing include Aero Vodochody, BAE Systems, and Rockwell Collins.